Justice and Democracy

 Columbus, OH | www.freepress.org

-Election Transparency Coalition is dedicated to educating and organizing the citizens of New York State and beyond, to maintain, and when necessary, restore citizen oversight and public control of our elections.
+Election Transparency Coalition is dedicated to educating and organizing the citizens of New York State and beyond, to maintain, and when necessary, restore citizen oversight and public control of its elections.

 Velvet Revolution (VR) is a 501(c)4 organization founded for the purpose of providing a means for citizens and organizations to mobilize to create a clean, transparent and accountable government.
 Specifically, VR began around the issue of election fraud during the 2004 election, and it expanded later into media reform, war resolution and government accountability.
 Its major focus is exposing and correcting problems with electronic voting machines and their tabulators.
 VR was co-founded by Justice Through Music and The Brad Blog, and it is a 501(c)4 activist, education and lobbying organization.